loadedsith/three-js-fun-live/README.md

 https://www.livecoding.tv/grahampheath/

--This is the front end package.
-The backend is located here https://github.com/loadedsith/mysteryProjectServer-
+~~This is the front end package.
+The backend is located here https://github.com/loadedsith/mysteryProjectServer~~

 The backend package has been depreciated in favor of MozVR support.